Your cart is currently empty!

 With 7,500 peak watts and 6,000 rated watts the Sportsman 7,500 Watt Dual Fuel Generator is a powerful generator that can handle the needs of most contractors, homeowners and recreational activities.
 Equipped with four 120 Volt outlets, a single 120 Volt RV outlet, a 12 Volt DC outlet for battery charging, and a 120/240 Volt outlet, this generator can run just about anything.
 Use the generator right out of the box with the recoil start or install a motorcycle battery (not included) to activate the electric start feature.

 The Sportsman 7,500 Watt Dual Fuel Generator boasts an engine run time of 5 hours at 50% on a common 20Lb (gas grill type) cylinder (LPG cylinder not included) or 9 hours on 6.2 gallons of unleaded gasoline.
 A 5 foot propane fuel hose with a regulator is included for your added convenience.
 The 13 HP engine is surprisingly quiet; it runs at less than 80 Db.
 The Sportsman 7,500 Watt Dual Fuel Generator is ideal for anyone who needs affordable, flexible, and portable power.
-Unfortunately, this model cannot be converted to operate with natural gas.
+Unfortunately, this model cannot be converted to operate with natural gas.7,500 surge watts and 6,000 running watts can run the RV, household appliances, and power tools

 13 HP engine, 4 stroke, 420cc, air cooled, OHV Engine delivers maximum performance